-In an attempt to reduce the levels of toxic NO2 in the air, Birmingham will be introducing a Clean Air Zone in the city centre.
+In an attempt to reduce the levels of toxic NO2 in the air, Birmingham has introduced a Clean Air Zone in the city centre under the brand of #brumbreathes.
 This means vehicles that do not meet certain emissions standards will be charged for every day they drive into the defined area.
-The zone is set to start in July 2020, so will be arriving imminently.
+The zone is in effect now, having started on the 1st June 2021.

 The Birmingham Clean Air Zone is being introduced in response to the city failing to deliver on targets for increasing the air quality.
 It is designed to prevent the highest polluting vehicles from entering the centre, therefore reducing the pollution in the local air.

-Currently, the clean air zone is expected to start on the 1st July 2020.
-As long as this date remains in place, any non-compliant vehicle entering the zone will have to pay the charge or risk a fine.
+The clean air zone launched on the 1st June 2021.
+From this date, any non-compliant vehicle entering the zone has had to pay the charge or risk a fine.

 The Clean Air Zone covers the centre of Birmingham.
 The boundaries are clearly defined by the A4540 road circling the centre.
+It doesn't include the road itself.
 The map here, identifies the affected area.

-Once started, the Birmingham Clean Air Zone will apply at all times.
-The CAZ any relevant charges will have affect 24 hours a day and seven days a week.
+The Birmingham Clean Air Zone will apply at all times.
+The CAZ and relevant charges has effect 24 hours a day and seven days a week.

 For most non-compliant vehicles the charge is £8 per day.
 This includes non-compliant cars, taxis, LGVs and minibuses.
 For larger vehicles, over 3.5 tonnes, the charge is £50 per day.